Angel2367716/TriviaGame/pseudocode.md

             *the property you are referring will be the same as the jQuery selector, just think about what you are trying to change on the html file✅ c)create an if statemnt to tell the game if the time has run out.
 You can use the game counter less than or equal to zero ✅
         <!--*****************-->
-        i)console log the timeUp property to make sure it is working, but before work on the load up method 5)Work on loadQuestion  method
+        i)console log the timeUp property to make sure it is working, but before work on the load up method✅ 5)Work on loadQuestion  method
     a)create a way to reset the timer whenever a new question is loaded
         i) use timer and equal it to setInterval✅